weezy20/ziggy/README.md

 ## Uninstallation
 Ziggy doesn't install anything on your system except the contents of `ZIGGY_DIR`.
 You can delete the folder and be done with it.
 If you want to clean up zig installations use `ziggy clean`.

+If you used `bun install -g` to install ziggy then you can use `bun remove -g @weezy20/ziggy` to undo the same.